SenseLogic/PENDOWN/README.md

 Now open this file with a plain text editor, like Geany or Notepad++.

-You will see this document was entirely made using Pendown tags.
+You will see that this document was entirely made using Pendown tags.

 ```html
 <meta charset="utf8"/>